randallsquared/uhfs/ext/general/index.md

 Clients MUST NOT infer semantic meaning from the order of items in this array.

+The name `content-type` MAY appear in the head context from the base UHF specification.

-Extensions which define contexts MAY restrict allowed array items in contexts they define.
+Extensions which define other contexts allowing `content-type` MAY restrict allowed array items in contexts they define.

 ### contentType